 You can also serve them with your favorite dips for your next party!

-How long do air fryer potato chips last?
+How to store and how long do air fryer potato chips last

 Let them cool down completely and store them in an airtight container or sealed zip-top bags.
 These homemade air fryer potato chips will last about 10 days at room temperature.

 Should I arrange potato chips in a single layer in the air fryer?

 We recommend that you arrange your potato chips in a single layer in order to allow them to cook properly.
 However, if you’re running out of time, you can double them up here, just ensure you toss them a few times while they are cooking.